syntrydy/jans/docs/admin/config-guide/attribute-configuration.md

   - administration
   - configuration
   - attributes
+  - claims
 ---

 # Attribute Configuration

-This document covers how attributes in Janssen Server can be configured using different configuration tools like [CLI](./config-tools/jans-cli/README.md), [TUI](./config-tools/jans-tui/README.md), [Configuration REST API](./config-tools/config-api/README.md).
+This document covers how attributes(also referred to as claims) in Janssen Server can be configured using different configuration tools like [CLI](./config-tools/jans-cli/README.md), [TUI](./config-tools/jans-tui/README.md), [Configuration REST API](./config-tools/config-api/README.md).